courtneycarreira/sluguscripts/README.md

 Here, we compile a list of known issues or shortcomings that we have not solved.
 Some are not solveable, just choices we made when confronted with an edge case, but some could be fixed with more effort/attention.

+* By design, we find authors in our department via our department directory webpage.
+However, that will exclude many people we consider to be part of our community, namely: alumni, undergraduate students, and collaborators in other UCSC departments.
+Manual editing can add new people to the `directory.pickle` file, but admittedly, it's not a convenient solution.
 * To gather evidence of department affiliation for any astro-ph post, `mailer.py` searchs through the TeX source from the arXiv posting.
 However, not every author uploads the TeX source.
 In that case, `mailer.py` relies on how closely the author names match how the department members are listed in the directory.
 If there is no TeX source to check affiliations and all possible author matches are listed by first intials-only (i.e., J. Doe), we consider that insufficient evidence and do not include that post in the email.
 * Conventionally, many Hispanic people have two last names, so they may publish under each last name interchangeably.
 We have added some support for this within `approximate_name_lookup` in `mailer.py`, but admittedly, it's not perfect.